triantonugroho/BGVR/chapter_09/experiment_9_3/README.md

 ### experiment_9_3

-Many bioinformatic pipelines adopt a multi-stage approach: raw counts are collected from alignment or pseudo-alignment, subjected to normalization, and optionally corrected for batch effects.
-Below is a Rust program that demonstrates how one could implement a size factor normalization pipeline using the “ndarray” crate for matrix manipulation and “serde” for serialization of gene count data.
-This example operates in a production-ready style, emphasizing error handling and clarity.
+Many bioinformatics pipelines adopt a multi-stage approach: raw counts are collected from alignment or pseudo-alignment, subjected to normalization, and optionally corrected for batch effects.
+Below is a Rust program that implements a comprehensive DESeq2-style normalization pipeline using the ndarray crate for efficient matrix operations and clap for command-line interface.
+This production-ready implementation emphasizes robust error handling, comprehensive logging, quality control checks, and statistical reporting.

-This code assumes a tab-separated file of gene counts with three columns: gene ID, sample ID, and raw count.
-It constructs a dense matrix via ndarray::Array2, though for large, sparse datasets, a sparse representation would be more memory-efficient.
-The median-ratio approach is implemented by computing the geometric mean of each gene across samples, then finding the median ratio per sample to derive size factors.
-In production pipelines, additional care would be taken to handle zeros, apply logs where appropriate, and manage any extreme values.
+This code processes tab-separated files with three columns (gene ID, sample ID, and raw count) and implements a complete normalization workflow.
+The program automatically handles header detection, constructs dense matrices via ndarray::Array2, and applies the median-ratio method for size factor calculation.
+Key features include comprehensive quality control checks that warn about low-count samples and zero-expression genes, robust geometric mean computation using log-space arithmetic to handle zeros gracefully, and detailed statistical reporting.
+The implementation uses HashSet for efficient gene/sample collection, HashMap for fast indexing, and provides extensive logging throughout the process.
+Size factors are calculated by computing geometric means across samples for each gene, then finding the median ratio per sample, with safeguards against division by very small numbers and fallback handling for edge cases.

-Below is a Nextflow script that orchestrates tasks including reading in raw counts, performing Rust-based normalization, and optionally performing batch correction with a script or tool of choice.
-This file can be extended to incorporate alignment or quantification steps from previous chapters, and containerization for reproducibility.
+Below is a comprehensive Nextflow pipeline that orchestrates a complete RNA-seq normalization workflow, including parameter validation, DESeq2-style normalization using a custom Rust binary, optional batch correction with Python scripting, and automated summary reporting.
+This production-ready pipeline features robust error handling, conditional process execution, and modular design that can be easily extended to incorporate upstream alignment steps or downstream analysis modules, with built-in support for containerization and reproducibility.

-In this Nextflow file, the “NORMALIZE” process invokes the Rust executable that implements median-ratio normalization.
-A subsequent “BATCH_CORRECT” step conditionally applies a script, potentially running ComBat or limma’s removeBatchEffect via an R script, contingent on the pipeline parameter.
-This modularity facilitates easy insertion of new steps, such as specialized transformations for domain-specific data.

-In practical settings, AI engineers and bioinformaticians often integrate these Rust workflows into large-scale Nextflow pipelines to handle massive cohorts spanning multiple research centers.
-Studies have reported significant performance gains from Rust’s concurrency features when normalizing thousands of samples concurrently, accelerating the feedback loop in drug discovery pipelines.
-For example, a major pharmaceutical company recently employed a Rust-based normalization workflow to unify expression data from international trials, enabling more reliable cross-cohort analyses.
-With careful attention to data structures, scaling factors, and batch correction, these pipelines deliver actionable insights that drive target validation and biomarker discovery.
+This Nextflow pipeline implements a three-stage workflow with conditional execution and comprehensive error handling.
+The NORMALIZE_COUNTS process invokes the custom Rust normalizer binary with configurable parameters for minimum count thresholds and pseudocounts, ensuring robust statistical normalization.
+The BATCH_CORRECT process conditionally executes based on pipeline parameters, implementing a Python-based batch correction algorithm that reads metadata, applies correction factors per batch, and generates detailed processing logs.
+The CREATE_SUMMARY process uses bash scripting to count entries across all output files and generate a comprehensive text-based report with pipeline status, processing statistics, and next-step recommendations.
+The pipeline features automatic parameter validation, file existence checking, and graceful handling of optional processes through Nextflow's conditional execution and empty channel mechanisms.

 #### Project Structure: